MarkY-LunarG/LunarGlobe/samples/README.md

 <img src="screenshots/05_simple_glm.png" height="256px">

-Stepping back, I wanted to setup a simple sample which used GLM to define a Camera projection and view as well as rotate objects around a scene.
-The objects are defined in a single vertex/index buffer and rotated separately using a Uniform Buffer to define the camera projection and view but a Push constant to define the model-specific transform matrix.
+Stepping back, I wanted to setup a simple sample which used GLM to use a Camera.

+The sample does the following:
+ * Use a camera (defined as position and orientation) to generate both a projection and view matrix.
+ * Define multiple objects in a single vertex and index list.
+ * Use a dynamic uniform buffer to pass along the camera projection and view matrices to the shader.
+ * Use push constants to define the current model matrix.